Welcome to our group!

 When not in the lab or at the synchrotron, I can usually be found playing football or exploring European cities.

 I was born in Dublin, Ireland, and completed my undergraduate degree at Trinity College, Dublin in 2018.
 After a year learning Spanish in South America, I found myself in sunny Manchester, where I completed my PhD from 2019-2023 with Dr Alice Bowen, Dr Louise Natrajan and Prof. David Collison.
 I spent my time at The University of Manchester applying, and developing, pulsed EPR in areas ranging from quantum information processing to structural biology, with a particular emphasis on arbitrary waveform generated microwave pulses, at the EPSRC National EPR Facility.
 During my PhD I spent a research placement working with Prof. Daniella Goldfarb at the Weizmann Institute of Science, developing in-cell and high-field (W-band) EPR techniques.
-After four years oop north, I am now a converted Londoner, and using advanced pulsed EPR techniques at the PEPR facility to explore the structure and dynamics of ionic liquids.
+After four years oop north, I am now a converted Londoner, and enhancing the sensitivity of pulsed EPR experiments using superconducting microresonators at the PEPR facility, in collaboration with Prof. John JL Morton at the London Centre for Nanotechnology, UCL.

 For fun I like taking any opportunity to go travelling, convincing non-EPR people that EPR is actually good craic, dancing away at gigs, scuba diving, and giving out about the Guinness in the UK.